Harold Alexander Abramson

-Harold Alexander R. Abramson (November 27, 1899 – September 29, 1980) was an American physician (clinical allergist), remembered as an early advocate of therapeutic LSD.
+Harold Alexander Abramson (November 27, 1899 – September 29, 1980) was an American physician (clinical allergist), remembered as a proponent of therapeutic LSD.
 He played a significant role in the CIA's MKULTRA program to investigate the possible applications for LSD.

 Biography

 Abramson graduated from Columbia College in 1919, receiving an M.D. from the College of Physicians and Surgeons in 1923.
 As a medical student, he was awarded the Meyerhof Prize in 1921.
 He specialized in allergy medicine.

 In the 1920s and 1930s, Abramson traveled widely, and was affiliated with laboratories at Johns Hopkins and Harvard, as well as the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry in Berlin.
 He also began long affiliations with laboratories at Mount Sinai Hospital and Cold Spring Harbor.
-Returning to P&S, he became Assistant Professor of Physiology from 1935 to 1942 and joined the staff at Mount Sinai Hospital in New York City in 1941, cultivating an interest in asthma and pulmonary disease, and where he was the first ever to use aerosolized penicillin.
+Returning to P&S, he became assistant professor of physiology from 1935 to 1942 and joined the staff at Mount Sinai Hospital in New York City in 1941, cultivating an interest in asthma and pulmonary disease, and where he was the first ever to use aerosolized penicillin.

-In 1942 the Long Island Biological Laboratories research project, headed by Harold Abramson, was established in part with funds from the Josiah Macy Jr. Foundation and support from the War Department.
+In 1942, the Long Island Biological Laboratories research project, headed by Harold Abramson, was established in part with funds from the Josiah Macy Jr. Foundation and support from the War Department.
 Abramson was then a Major in the Technical Division, Chemical Warfare service of the United States Army.

-He was on military leave from 1943 to August 1946, and during this period he earned the United States Army’s Legion of Merit "for vital contributions to the Chemical Warfare Service and thus to the war effort" for work involving aerosol penicillin.
+He was on military leave from 1943 to August 1946, and during this period he earned the United States Army's Legion of Merit "for vital contributions to the Chemical Warfare Service and thus to the war effort" for work involving aerosol penicillin.

-He returned to P&S in September 1946, and became Assistant Clinical Professor of Physiology from 1948-57.
-During the 1950s, Abramson was involved in LSD research conducted at Mount Sinai and funded by the CIA, and he appears in the Church Commission’s investigation of CIA practices.
+He returned to P&S in September 1946, and became Assistant Clinical Professor of Physiology from 1948 to 1957.
+During the 1950s, Abramson was involved in LSD research conducted at Mount Sinai and funded by the CIA, and he appears in the Church Commission's investigation of CIA practices.
 His later career was spent at Mount Sinai Hospital and other hospitals in the New York area, finally leaving Mount Sinai Hospital in 1959.